 There are so many ways to visit the museum with children.
 Get the most out of your experience with these ideas for how to plan your visit and let your imagination run wild.
 Learn more about admission prices, maps and guides, food, parking, and other key information on the museum’s Visit page.

 Visit the calendar to see if there are any special events taking place.
-View the museum floor plan and identify family spaces.
-Ask about any accessibility requests.
-When choosing a day to visit, know that there are busy periods (weekends and Thursday evenings) and quiet times (weekdays and mornings, especially early in the week).
+View the museum floor plan and identify areas of the museum you’d like to visit.
+Request an accessibility accommodation.
+If you or someone in your group has sensory sensitivities, consider using our sensory map of the museum as a guide for finding spaces that will likely be quieter and less crowded.
+When choosing a day to visit, know that there are busy periods (weekends) and quiet times (weekdays, particularly mornings and days early in the week).

 Create Your Own Museum Adventure

 Prepare for your visit together by designing your own customized museum tour using JourneyMaker, our family interactive.
-Create your guide on your home computer or visit the Family Room in the Ryan Learning Center to make one at the museum.
+Create your guide on your home computer in advance of your visit.

 Keep It Short